Helper

 "Find me cards equivalent to: Temur War Shaman"

-1. Whisperwood Elemental — Also manifests cards and has a powerful board-protection ability.
+1. Whisperwood Elemental — Also manifests cards from your library; green; not a Human Shaman but very similar effect.

 Found Cards